Family camping fun at Dana Peak Park hosted by Heights Parks and Rec

-HARKER HEIGHTS — Camping at Dana Peak Park was a family experience that will last a lifetime.
-Around 40 campers came out to enjoy an overnight stay at Stillhouse Hollow Lake.
+Campers young and old enjoyed a good old fashioned overnight campout last weekend at Dana Peak Park and took part in fishing, volleyball, trail hiking and stargazing as part of the two-day experience at Stillhouse Hollow Lake.

-The event was organized by the Harker Heights Parks and Recreation Department as part of their outdoor recreation program.
+Sponsored by the Harker Heights Parks and Recreation Department as part of its Outdoor Recreation program, the annual event was deemed a success by organizers with more than 40 participants.

-Kailie Gomez, outdoor programs coordinator, were among the staff and volunteers who worked to put the program together and spent the night with others camping under the stars.
+Kailie Gomez, outdoor programs coordinator, and Adam Trujillo, activities and special events manager, were among the staff and volunteers who worked to put the program together and spent the night with others camping under the stars.

-According to Gomez, there were volunteer groups like the Central Texas Master Naturalists and the Leon River Dutch Oven Gang who came and brought additional programs for families.

-There were dozens of questions from kids and adults alike about nature and the flora and fauna the park provided.

 “It tells you where you are,” Noel said.